 Config Server Firewall

-PowerShell execution policy is a security measure that determines whether scripts have permission to run on the Windows system.
-By default, the execution policy is set to "Restricted" in Windows 10/Server.
+The PowerShell execution policy is a security measure that determines whether scripts have permission to run on Windows computers.
+By default, the execution policy for Windows PowerShell is set to Restricted on Windows 10, 11, and Windows Server.

-That means, you cannot execute scripts, but you can still execute individual commands in the PowerShell Window.
-If you create a script, and then try to run it, you will get an error message, similar to the following:
+This means you cannot execute scripts, but you can still run individual commands in the PowerShell window.
+If you create a script and try to run it, you’ll receive an error message similar to the following:

 To check the current PowerShell execution policy setting, you can use the following command: